rpearce/react-medium-image-zoom/README.md

 * `zoomImage` [ object | optional ]: the image to be used for zooming
 * `replaceImage` [ boolean | optional | default `true` ]: once the image has been "zoomed" and downloaded the larger image, replace the original image.
 This is set to `true` by default.

-Each one of these image props accepts four props:
+Each one of these image props accepts normal `image` props, for example:
 * `src` [ string | required ]: the source for the image
 * `alt` [ string | optional ]: the alt text for the image
 * `className` [ string | optional ]: classes to apply to the image